 How to Use a Snowflake Cutting Template

-You can help kids experience success while creating snowflakes by providing them with a snowflake cutting template or pattern.
+You can help kiddos experience success in creating a beautiful wintery creation by providing them with a snowflake cutting template or pattern.

-This method of cutting simple snowflakes is also a great way to motivate kids to practice their scissor skills.
+This method of cutting a simple paper snowflake for kids is also a great way to motivate kids to practice their scissor skills.
 The picture above shows a printable template, but you can make your own too.

 Unfold your design and photocopy it, you can make a whole bundle of templates.
 Use color or patterned paper to create more interest.